marcantonio14/RIS-Power-Measurements-Dataset/README.md

 ***

-## The use of data here contained is intended only for research purposes and it has to be acknowledged by citing us in your work using the following:
+### The use of data here contained is intended only for research purposes.
+Any use of it has to be acknowledged by citing the following: